Tree kernel: Motivation

 An example application is classification of sentences, such as different types of questions.

 Examples

 Here are presented two examples of tree kernel applied to the constituency trees of the sentences "A cat eats a mouse." and "A mouse eats a cat.".
 In this example "A" and "a" are the same words, and in most of the NLP applications they would be represented with the same token.

-The interest of these two kernels is that they show very different granularity (the subset tree kernel being far more fine-grained than the subtree kernel), for the same computation complexity.
+The interest of these two kernels is that they show very different granularity (the subset tree kernel being far more fine-grained than the subtree kernel), for the same computational complexity.
 Both can be computed recursively in time O(|T1|.|T2|).